ryankellyongh/Portable-Filling-Machine/README.md

 ## Overview

-Existing filling methods — funnels, syringes, pipettes — are slow, inconsistent, and prone to spills.
-Large-scale filling machines solve this, but are costly and non-portable.
-This device fills that gap by combining **efficiency, precision, affordability, and mobility** in a single handheld tool.
+Current liquid filling methods such as funnels, syringes, and pipettes are often slow, inconsistent, and prone to spills.
+While large-scale filling machines address these shortcomings, they are expensive and impractical for portable use.
+The Portable Manual Liquid Filling Machine bridges this gap, combining **efficiency, precision, affordability, and mobility** into a single compact, handheld device suited for laboratory, field, and small-batch industrial applications.

 ---